caccnz/constitution/constitution.md

 3. An elder must have been an active member of The Church for at least three years.

-4. An elder must possess experiences in various facets of Christian ministry.
+4. An elder must possess experience across a variety of areas of Christian ministry.

 ### Section IV Functions